Bee Pollinator-Friendly

 1. Rethink your idea of beauty in your landscape.
 Create habitats for pollinators that provide shelter, diverse native vegetation for nourishment, and water.
 Perfectly manicured lawns do not support biodiversity.

-2. Grow native pollinator-friendly plants and welcome the native creatures that live on them.
+2. Plant native pollinator-friendly plants and welcome the native creatures that live on them.
 Add native plants to your ornamental garden.
-A good goal to work towards is at least 60% native plants in your landscape.
 Even just one large container planting will help.
-Growing native flowers, trees, and shrubs benefit pollinators who depend upon specific host plants for survival.
-Some common beneficial native plants are milkweed, coneflowers, butterfly weed, clover, violets, redbud trees, flowering dogwood, and oak trees.
+Growing native flowers, trees, and shrubs benefit pollinators who depend upon specific native host plants for survival.

-3. Leave garden and meadow plants to “winter over”.
+3. Leave the leaves.
+Leave garden and meadow plants to “winter over”.
 The seeds and berries feed birds.
 Drying and then rotting leaves and stems shelter eggs and larva of butterflies and other insects through the winter.
 Allow larva time to hatch in the spring before disturbing the beds.
+Relax and enjoy the colors of fall instead of leaf blowing.
+6-excuses-to-avoid-yard-work-this-fall.

 4. Avoid the use of chemicals–pesticides, herbicides, fertilizers and rodenticides.
 Don’t kill native caterpillars and larva that are feeding on your native plants.
 No caterpillars = no butterflies.
 No insects = no insect-eating birds.
 Learn to love holey leaves and petals.